 DOD encourages basic research in robotics to support the United States Department of Defense's broad vision for the use of autonomous systems to achieve capability increases and cost savings via increased manpower efficiencies, increased capability, and reduced manpower needs.
 According to this vision, the value of autonomous and robotics systems is not to replace humans, but to build human-robot teams that complement each other and extend the team's capability to perform a mission.
 Central to the goal of effective human-robot teaming is the establishment of trust between humans and robots.
 Research is needed to investigate behaviors, processes and capabilities that support properly calibrated human-robot trust.
-Examples of research areas on trusted human-robot teaming include the following: (1) investigating socially-designed cues such as humanoid appearance, voice, personality, and other social elements on human trust and overall human-robot team performance; (2) physical "embodiment" features versus non-physical features to determine which have the most influence on human trust and performance; (3) sensing of human intent, cognitive and affective states, such as workload, stress, fatigue and fear; (4) modeling the processes of high-performing human teams, such as teammate monitoring, backup behavior, joint attention, shared mental models, coordination and negotiation; (5) dynamic modeling of the human-robot partnerships to allow continuous improvement of joint performance in real-world applications; (6) investigations regarding the effectiveness of various models of human-robot interaction, such as delegation and supervisory control; (7) practical methods for robotic systems to sense and measure trust and changes in trust over time; and (8) investigations of the impact of culture and cross-cultural interactions on reliance and human-machine cooperation.
-Interdisciplinary research and research in collaboration with government labs, such as Air Force Research Lab (AFRL), is especially encouraged.
+Examples of research areas on trusted human-robot teaming include the following: (1) investigating socially-designed cues such as humanoid appearance, voice, personality, and other social elements on human trust and overall human-robot team performance; (2) physical "embodiment" features versus non-physical features to determine which have the most influence on human trust and performance; (3) sensing of human intent, cognitive and affective states, such as workload, stress, fatigue, and fear, since a true robot teammate should know how to help when the humans in the group are falling behind; (4) modeling the processes of high-performing human teams, such as teammate monitoring, backup behavior, joint attention, shared mental models, coordination and negotiation; (5) dynamic modeling of the human-robot partnerships to allow continuous improvement of joint performance in real-world applications; (6) investigations regarding the effectiveness of various models of human-robot interaction, such as delegation and supervisory control; (7) practical methods for robotic systems to sense and measure trust and changes in trust over time; (8) investigations of the impact of culture and cross-cultural interactions on reliance and human-machine cooperation; and (9) investigating methods for safe physical interactions between robots and their collaborators and environment, such as enabling the robots to holistically consider decision-making processes, physical capabilities, and goals to formulate and implement safe failure modes to reduce the probability of harm.
+Interdisciplinary research and research in collaboration with government labs [e.g., Air Force Research Lab (AFRL), Naval Research Laboratory (NRL), Army Research Laboratory (ARL)] is especially encouraged.